 Douglas Laney in Forbes Magazine

-Vodacom, Safaricom and MTN facilitate micro-payments and via ecosystems micro-loans. micro-contracting and a host of financial services.
-One expensive fault line is proving that customers have the intent to make a payment.
+One expensive fault line, however, is proving that customers have the intent to make a payment.
 ReLeaf provides that.
-Not with the expensive Proof of Work processes deployed in Western markets but by a far less expensive proof of intent (POI).
-Google has announced a similar POI service to support agenticAI (digital workers) so this is an important innovation
+Not with the expensive Proof of Work processes deployed in Western markets but by a far less expensive but effective proof of intent (POI) process.
+Google has announced a similar POI service to support agenticAI (digital workers); imitation is a sincere ( if expensive) form of flatery highlighting the importance and value of this innovation.

 US Patent 12,505,416 B2, invented by Chris Surdak and assigned to ReLeaf Financial Inc. ,heralds a significant new business model for business and consumers.
 The system employs the "Proof-of-Intent" consensus mechanism, leveraging notaries and witnesses for efficient transaction validation.
 Drawing from Surdak's expertise in infonomics and ecosystem economics—where idle resources like data and compute are treated as monetizable assets—the ecosystem creates value through distributed participation, low-cost operations, and incentives aligned with emerging market needs.

 At scale, this yields ecosystem-wide savings that are shared with all participants.
-Low marginal costs enable micro-transactions, not just payments but with other ecosystem partners micro-contracting in fintech, insurance, supply chains, and remittances.
+Low marginal costs enable micro-transactions, not just payments but with other telco ecosystem partners micro-contracting in fintech, insurance, supply chains, and remittances.

 My imagination combined the benefits that ReLeaf offers with the transformation goals of Allison Kirby and BT's 25 million subscribers via EE, Plusnet with smartphones that can be leveraged for proof of intent validation, proof of identity and able to share in the revenues generated.